September 21, 2016

 In The Big Short, we get a similar glimpse of how conflicts of interest at the Securities and Exchange Commission (SEC), the watchdog agency that is supposed to be working on behalf of taxpayers, kept the agency from protecting consumers.
 One of Baum’s crew talks to his cousin, who works at the SEC, while at a conference in Vegas.
 The cousin confesses they aren’t doing much investigation at all at the SEC since their budget was cut and she is in Vegas on her own dime to float her resume with a few investment banks.
 When her cousin is shocked by the conflict of interest inherent in such actions, she tells him there are no rules against it and it happens all the time.
 How could an SEC investigation of Goldman Sachs have any sort of integrity if the person performing the investigation is free to seek a job with Goldman Sachs?
-Answer: it can’t.
+Answer: It can’t.
 When it comes to vaccines, similar conflicts of interest are rampant at the CDC.
 Just a couple of examples: Julie Gerberding, head of the CDC when it recommended three doses of Gardasil for all teenaged girls and when it performed the studies that originally “exonerated” vaccines, especially the MMR, in the development of autism, went on to head the vaccine division of Merck, the maker of the MMR and Gardasil (where she made a heck of a lot more than $50,000).
 Dr. Paul Offit, the developer of a rotavirus vaccine, sat on the committee which recommended his own vaccine be added to the infant schedule.
 He too made a heck of a lot more than $50,000.